binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Is a user identity management library with a similar name to the ASP.NET Membership Provider, inspired by it due to [frustrations](http://brockallen.com/2012/09/02/think-twice-about-using-membershipprovider-and-simplemembership/) that Brock Allen (MembershipReboot creator) had from it such as:

-1. A misguided false perception of security, to which I agree with.
+1. A misguided false perception of security, to which I agree with
 2. A leaky abstraction due to the 27 abstract methods that may or may not be pertinent to your applications needs.
 Any custom provider you build will need to implement all of these methods whether they are useful to your application or not, otherwise consumers of your custom provider will receive a NotImplementedException.
 If you choose to only implement the methods that make sense for your application, then the consumers need to know to much about your custom providers internals.
-Hence encapsulation has broken down and abstraction is leaking.
+Hence encapsulation has broken down and abstraction is leaking
 3. The lockout feature, where as when a certain number of incorrect login attempts occurred, the account would be locked, preventing any further attempts.
 Also preventing the legitimate account owner from logging in, thus a denial of service (DoS), as there is no ability to unlock the account after a certain period of time.
-With MembershipReboot we have the `AccountLockoutFailedLoginAttempts` and the much needed `AccountLockoutDuration` on the `MembershipRebootConfiguration` class which does what you expect it to do.
+With MembershipReboot we have the `AccountLockoutFailedLoginAttempts` and the much needed `AccountLockoutDuration` on the `MembershipRebootConfiguration` class which does what you expect it to do
 4. Others

 Some note worthy benefits I've found with MembershipReboot are: